Oregon Tool: Woods equipment

 Woods is the inventor of the first tractor-mounted rotary cutter.
 Over the years, innovations and upgrades in the design evolved and led to the creation of The Batwing.
 The Batwing name is derived from the folding motion of the cutting decks as they are brought into their transportation position.
 This design allows for a wide cutting path while also allowing for easy transportation.

-Oregon Construction
+ICS

-Oregon, formally ICS, is a pioneering force in the concrete-cutting industry.
-As most concrete cutters are of the circular style, Oregon develops, markets, and distributes an abrasive style concrete cutting system.
+ICS is a pioneering force in the concrete-cutting industry.
+As most concrete cutters are of the circular style, ICS develops, markets, and distributes an abrasive style concrete cutting system.
 This allows users to cut irregular shapes, conduct plunge cuts, and attempt other forms of cutting that are not physically possible with circular cutters.
 In addition, the abrasive cutting system is safer and has been proven to reduce kickback over circular style cutters.

 ICS was rebranded Oregon in October 2022.

+It was rebranded back to ICS in late 2023.